ripsawridge/site/site/contents/_posts/2020-1-24-compliance.md

 This is precisely what we all need to cultivate in ourselves.
 A keen discernment that separates the useful from the outmoded.
 A going over of the processes that you've chosen to ensure they remain meaningful and effective.
-You are continually charging, and the beliefs you held yesterday have already begun morphing into what looks on the surface to be their opposite.
+You are continually changing, and the beliefs you held yesterday have already begun morphing into what looks on the surface to be their opposite.
 You and your environment co-evolve, and dozens of unnamed emotional states ripple through you in a day or a night.
 Your compliance officer must stalk the halls.